Is Vanguard a Scam?

 Vanguard Review Final Judgement

-While Vanguard showed quite clearly that it is a legitimate brokerage firm, it fails to offer very much in terms of active trading.
+Vanguard is clearly a legitimate brokerage firm, but it doesn’t offer much for active traders.

 Chad Morris is a financial writer with more than 20 years experience